Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Introduction

-The projected CFs suggest a discontinuity surface given in spherical coordinates $\{r,\theta,\phi\}$ by $r\simeq r_{d}(\phi)f(\theta)$, where $r_{d}$ specifies the spiral discontinuity pattern in some preferred, $\theta=\pi/2$ equatorial plane, and $f(\theta)$ traces the profile perpendicular to this plane.
+Modeling the observed CFs suggests that the deprojected discontinuity surface is given in spherical coordinates $\{r,\theta,\phi\}$ by $r\simeq r_{d}(\phi)f(\theta)$, where $r_{d}$ specifies the spiral discontinuity pattern in some preferred, $\theta=\pi/2$ equatorial plane, and $f(\theta)$ traces the profile perpendicular to this plane at a fixed $\phi$.
 Projected results are typically consistent with $f(\theta)\simeq 1$, giving a radius of curvature $R_\theta\simeq r_{d}(\phi)$ in the $r$--$\theta$ plane consistent with semicircles \citep[][and Ghosh et al., in prep.]{NaorEtAl20}, although fast flows and unrelaxed spirals show a larger, $R_\theta>r_{d}$ radius of curvature \citep{Keshet2012, ReissKeshet2015}.

-Away from the discontinuity, the thermal gradients are gradual, the fast flow is likely confined to the vicinity of the CF \citep{Keshet2012}, and the overall ICM appears relaxed.
-These observations suggest that a quasi-spiral configuration provides a quasi-steady-state solution for the ICM, remaining stable over many dynamical times.
-This conclusion is supported by adiabatic, hydrodynamic \citep[\eg][]{AscasibarMarkevitch06, ZuHoneEtAl11, RoedigerEtAl11, ZuHoneEtAl16} and magneto-hydrodynamic \citep[MHD;][]{ZuHoneEtAl15, WernerEtAl15} simulations of merger events, found to generate a long-lived spiral pattern at late times, resilient to subsequent minor mergers \citep{VaezzadehEtAl22}.
+These observations suggest that a quasi-spiral configuration may provide a quasi-steady-state solution for the ICM, remaining stable over many dynamical times \citep{Keshet2012}.
+This conclusion is supported by adiabatic, hydrodynamic \citep[\eg][]{AscasibarMarkevitch06, ZuHoneEtAl11, RoedigerEtAl11, ZuHoneEtAl16} and magnetohydrodynamic \citep[MHD;][]{ZuHoneEtAl15, WernerEtAl15} simulations of merger events, found to generate a long-lived spiral pattern at late times, resilient to subsequent minor mergers \citep{VaezzadehEtAl22}.
 Although such simulations are typically unrealistic, neglecting the strong radiative cooling and feedback from the central AGN \citep[otherwise the core collapses rapidly; \eg][]{ZuHoneEtAl10}, and fail to reproduce the observed strong shear and fast outflows, merger parameters can be found to match the observed spiral morphology.